Redditor Plans On Keeping Her Ex's Dog Because Their Current "Joint Custody" Arrangement Is Stopping Her From Moving On

 Her ex probably knows deep down that his dog is better off with OP.
 He just doesn't want to accept it because it means he will lose any connection he has left with OP and the life they built.

 However, OP has to do what's best for her.
-If she really feels like the two dogs are better off staying with each other, she has to find a legal way to deal with her ex because he will fight her to keep his dog.
+If she truly feels that the two dogs are better off staying together, she must find a legal way to deal with her ex because he will fight her to keep his dog.